jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/Important.rst

 Defaults button returns the panel font choices to platform specific default state (Mac: Geneva size 9 and PC Tahoma size 12).
 Note, that there is no guarantee that these were your choices before.
 But these should be reasonable choices for most setups.

-.. index:: Uncertainty (Nika)
+.. index:: Uncertainty Nika

 Error (uncertainty) estimates for points
 ----------------------------------------

-Up to version 1.42 Nika used “error” calculation, which seemed to produce reasonable numbers inmost cases.
+Up to version 1.42 Nika used “error” calculation, which seemed to produce reasonable numbers in most cases.
 But one of the users realized, that it has error in it (bug) and fails in cases of really low intensities, which can be assumed to be Poisson distribution.
 Therefore, from version 1.43 Nika has three options for this calculation.

 1. Old method (default for compatibility reasons).
 As I said, it has a bug, but seem to work most of the time well enough.